Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Country*
-  Select the appropriate country in the drop-down list to apply the corresponding tax rate.
+  Click the drop-down list and select the appropriate country to apply the corresponding tax rate.
 All available countries are displayed in the list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *In percent*
   Enable the toggle to indicate the tax rate as a percentage.
 Otherwise, the tax rate is indicated as a decimal number.